 The journal entry to record the acquisition and retirement includes debits to the Capital Stock account for the stock’s par value (or its equivalent) and the Capital in Excess of Par account (or its equivalent) for the amount of claims created in excess of the par value.

-A credit is recorded to Cash account for the amount paid.
-If the original issue price exceeds the amount paid, the remaining credit should be recorded in the Additional Paid-In Capital account.
-If the issue price is less than the amount paid, the remaining debit should be made to the Retained Earnings account.
+A credit is recorded to the Cash Account for the amount paid.
+If the original issue price exceeds the amount paid, the remaining credit should be recorded in the Additional Paid-in Capital account.

 The debit to Retained Earnings reflects the position that the $8,000 was paid to satisfy stockholder claims that had arisen through operating activities subsequent to the issuance of the shares.